dianamelga/NooroWeather/README.md

 # NooroWeather
 A weather application built with modern Android development practices, using MVVM and Clean Architecture to ensure maintainability and scalability.

+## Projet setup
+- Clone the repository
+- Perform Gradle Sync
+- Run the project directly on Android Studio or run this command within the root folder `./gradlew installDebug` to install it on your device
+- Run the tests using this command `./gradlew test`

 ## Architecture
 This app uses MVVM (Model-View-ViewModel) combined with Clean Architecture, divided into four main layers: